HaploConduct/HaploConduct/README.md

 ## Installation and dependencies

+*Please note that HaploConduct is built for linux-based systems only.*

 **The easiest and recommended way to install HaploConduct is through Conda, using the [Bioconda](https://bioconda.github.io/) channel:**
 - First, install [miniconda](https://conda.io/miniconda.html)
 - Setup your channels as described [here](https://bioconda.github.io/user/install.html#install-conda)
 - Now install HaploConduct with one simple command: `conda install haploconduct`

-**Installation with Conda takes care of all dependencies and allows you to skip the steps below.**
+**Installation through Conda (see above) takes care of all dependencies and allows you to skip the steps below.**

-*Please note that HaploConduct is built for linux-based systems only.*

 SAVAGE and POLYTE make use of the same C++ codebase but have completely different workflows (implemented in Python2).